 10 ways to prevent employee burnout

-- Establish a learning culture: Underpin the measures to combat burnout with the positive advantages of continuous learning.
+Underpin the measures to combat burnout with the positive advantages of continuous learning.
 Surveys reveal that organizations prioritizing learning are seen as better places to work.
-A culture that offers and rewards learning (with awards and career advancement) boosts employee morale and general well-being.
+Building a learning culture that offers and rewards learning (with awards and career advancement) boosts employee morale and general well-being.

 The steps you take to prevent burnout bring other benefits.
 These include more innovation, better employee retention and engagement, and enhanced performance in a happier, healthier workplace.